CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageVirtualDriveIdentity.md

 HasVirtualDrive returns a boolean if a field has been set.

+### SetVirtualDriveNil

+`func (o *StorageVirtualDriveIdentity) SetVirtualDriveNil(b bool)`

+ SetVirtualDriveNil sets the value for VirtualDrive to be an explicit nil

+### UnsetVirtualDrive
+`func (o *StorageVirtualDriveIdentity) UnsetVirtualDrive()`

+UnsetVirtualDrive ensures that no value is present for VirtualDrive, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)